DragonFish55/sprintproject/test-plans/sprint 2 test plan.md

 The team will use manual tests, unit tests, and test driven development tests, and document the appropriate test cases and test results.
 For the unit tests including the test driven development tests the unit tests will be completed using the python unittest package.
 For test driven development test cases they are initially added after the previous sprint without adding any extra code and run so they will be meant to fail.
 Then after adding the new code the test driven unittests are run again before committing the code to then test the appropriate feature and obtain correct results.
 As the tests are run and the code is constructed, the application will slowly be closer to developed to what the sprint's goals are.

 # Pass/Fail Criteria
 The software application should function as intended whether a user is signed in or not to the application.
 A non-signed in user should be able to view the landing page with general news articles.
-A signed in user will be able to navigate the landing page according to their news preferences from the settings page (should they have selected any).
-When the settings page form is utilized, the Heroku database should update with that user's selections and the landing page should reflect that.
+A signed in user will be able to navigate the landing page, and according to their news preferences from the settings page (should they have selected any) view related articles.
+When the settings page form is utilized, the local postgres database should update with that user's selections and the landing page should reflect that.
 There should not be any critical bugs affecting these functions.
-In addition the server should be able to respond to various types of status code errors.
+The user session is also persistent as well as the data and a session cookie is added to the user's browser on login.
+In addition the server should be able to respond to various types of status codes.

 # Testing Tasks